 These arrays have been found to show inter-pixel capacitance, meaning that adjacent pixels are not independent.
 With about 20% of the incident on any given pixel appearing in adjacent pixels.
 This has 2 effects – slight degradation of the image quality, and correlated noise.
 One effect of the latter is that a simple gain measurement assuming Poisson statistics overestimates the gain by about 20%.
 This effect has been included in the numbers quoted below.

 Cosmetically, the array for camera number 3 is the cleanest and also shows good QE.
 Thus, if your observations target a single object, we reccomend that you place it on camera 3.
-To do this, you should specify a telescope pointing centre 795 arcseconds South and 795 arcseconds East of your target co-ordinates.
+To do this, you should specify a telescope pointing centre 795 arcseconds South and 795 arcseconds West of your target co-ordinates.